Seeking to identify long-term global winners in the arena of natural resources extraction and production.

 Energy Services & Processors

-Shawn Driscoll is a portfolio manager in the U.S. Equity Division of T. Rowe Price.
-He is the portfolio manager for the Global Natural Resources Strategy and is president and chairman of its Investment Advisory Committee.
+Shinwoo Kim is the portfolio manager for the Global Natural Resources Equity Strategy, including the New Era Fund.
+He is the president and chairman of the fund’s Investment Advisory Committee.
+In addition, Shinwoo is a member of the Investment Advisory Committees of the US Large-Cap Value Equity and US Large-Cap Equity Income Strategies.
 He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price Associates, Inc.

 T. Rowe Price